-Photographs, videos, and audio recordings of the children are taken occasionally to benefit the program.
+Photographs, videos, and audio recordings of the children are taken occasionally to benefit the program and for use by the program.
 During the registration process, parents are asked to complete a release form for their child to be photographed, videoed, and recorded while at the CDC.
 Parents who disagree may indicate so on the form.
 Administrators and teachers are aware of children who do not have permission to be photographed, videoed, and recorded and will ensure that decision is enforced.
-The JSU CDC will not sell any child's likeness without prior permission from the family.
+The JSU CDC will not sell any child's likeness without prior permission from the child's family.